AlisProject/serverless-application/README.md

 ### Lambda & API Gateway
-You have to add SNS authentication params to SMS.
+You have to add SNS authentication params to SSM.
 - See: https://github.com/AlisProject/environment